E-Commerce Competitor Analysis: Understanding What Works

 The most valuable competitor analysis isn't identifying what they're doing, it's identifying what they're NOT doing.
 The gaps are your opportunity.

-According to Digital Commerce 360 (2024), retailers with documented competitor analysis and quarterly strategy reviews grow 3-4x faster than those without formal process.
+In our experience, retailers with documented competitor analysis and quarterly strategy reviews consistently grow faster than those without a formal process.

 Map Your Competitive Set